dentolos19/AniListNet/README.md

 ### Installation

 1. Clone the repo: `git clone https://github.com/dentolos19/AniListNet.git`
-2. Generate your API key for AniList, learn more by [clicking here](https://anilist.gitbook.io/anilist-apiv2-docs/overview/oauth/implicit-grant).
+2. Get your API key, learn how by [clicking here](https://github.com/dentolos19/AniListNet/wiki/Tutorials#authenticating-with-anilist).
 3. Use the template `.env.template` and create a file named `.env` inside the project `AniListNet.Tests` and enter your key.
-2. Restore dependencies: `dotnet restore`
+4. Restore dependencies: `dotnet restore` (optional)
-3. Test the library: `dotnet test` or use the built-in tests runner in your IDE (recommended)
+5. Test the library: `dotnet test` or use the built-in tests runner in your IDE (recommended)

 ## 💖 Credits